Spine Disorders & Scoliosis Surgery

 Long History of Helping Children with Spine Conditions

 The Division of Spinal Surgery at Nicklaus Children’s is one of the nation’s leading providers of treatment for children with spinal conditions.
-The division has been offering treatment for more than 35 years and has been instrumental in development of corrective surgical procedures for spine conditions now in use throughout the nation.
+The division has been providing treatment for more than 35 years and has been instrumental in development of corrective surgical procedures for spine conditions now in use throughout the world.

 Outcomes that are Second to None

 The division’s surgical success rates exceed national benchmarks.
 In early 2014, in conjunction with surgeons at 8 other pediatric institutions, a Performance Improvement Module developed a Best Practice Guideline (BPG) for decreasing length of stay in the treatment of adolescent idiopathic scoliosis.
 The length of stay has decreased 20% as a result of this effort.
 This BPG has resulted in award winning presentations at major spinal meetings.
-The NCH spine division is at the top of the nation in terms of innovative care.
+The Nicklaus Children's Hospital Division of Spine and Scoliosis Surgery is at the top of the nation in terms of innovative care.

 A Team Approach

-The spine program offers a team approach to care that has been established as a model of practice within the spinal surgical field.
-The team includes the spine surgical team’s highly experienced board-certified orthopedic surgeons, dedicated spine-trained anesthesiologists and a PhD neurophysiologist who monitors, the spinal cord and nerve function throughout surgery.
+The division offers a team approach to care that has been established as a model of practice within the spinal surgical field.
+The team includes the spine surgical team’s highly experienced board-certified orthopedic surgeons who perform spinal surgery in children, dedicated spine-trained anesthesiologists and a PhD neurophysiologist who monitors, the spinal cord and nerve function throughout surgery.
+Dedicated spinal surgical nurses, technicians, and radiology technicians complete the spinal surgical team.
+The surgical nurses are experts in the care of spinal surgery patients, managing six-eight patients per week.

 Child- and Family-Friendly Approach